Quantum-Dynamics-Hub/Quantum-Dynamics-Hub-Education/_episodes/01-introduction.md

    ![](../fig/1_episode/fcd-advanced-queued.png){:width="80%"}

-When the resources are ready, you will be prompted to launch the desktop by clicking "Launch Faculty Cluster Desktop", as shown here:
+When the resources are ready, you will be prompted to launch the desktop by clicking "Launch Faculty Cluster Desktop - Advanced", as shown here:

    ![](../fig/1_episode/faculty-cluster-desktop-advanced-running.png){:width="80%"}